rohanmarathe567-code/RentTracker/memory-bank/activeContext.md

 - ✅ Implemented POST endpoint for /api/properties/{propertyId}/payments
 - ✅ Added CreatePaymentAsync method to IPaymentService interface
 - ✅ Updated README.md API documentation to reflect current endpoints
+- ✅ Updated client code to use the new nested endpoint structure for payment creation

 ## Recent Changes